Our story

 57573d20-e3f1-11ea-b04e-f7a5fe224d1b_ORIGINAL

 DocTocToc is an initiative by Dr. Rislaine Benkelfat, a pediatrician at the Montreal Children’s Hospital.
-In her practice, she is regularly confronted with the multiple barriers vulnerable families face in accessing healthcare.
-In 2017, she decided to obtain her MBA at HEC Montréal in the hopes of finding an innovative solution to improve medical and psychosocial care for children.
-That’s when she first had the idea for a mobile clinic, a model that’s already seen great success in Canada and across the world.
+In her practice, she was regularly confronted with the various barriers that vulnerable families faced in accessing healthcare.
+In 2017, she decided to obtain her MBA at HEC Montréal in the hopes of finding an innovative solution for improving medical and psychosocial care for children.
+That’s when she first had the idea for a mobile clinic, a model that has seen great success in Canada and across the world.

 Tocqueville Challenge_2018